-Catherine Pine was born in Maidstone in 1864.
+Catherine Pine was born in Maidstone on 7th May 1864.
 She trained as a nurse at St Bartholomew's Hospital from 1895 until 1897.
 After qualifying she remained at St Bartholomew's and in 1900 she was promoted to hospital sister.
 In 1901 she moved to Great Ormond Street Hospital.

 Pine joined the Women Social & Political Union and she was involved with Flora Murray and Louisa Garrett Anderson in running the Notting Hill nursing home that WSPU members went to while recovering from hunger strikes.
 She also treated Harry Pankhurst, the son of Emmeline Pankhurst.
 Harry died in the nursing home in January 1910.